-Changes to the privacy notice and your duty to inform us of changes
+Changes to the Policy and your duty to inform us of changes

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.